 The New Mutants - Five young mutants, just discovering their abilities while held in a secret facility against their will, fight to escape their past sins and save themselves.
 While this is a Marvel property and I'm not one for superhero movies, this one intrigues me because it seems like it will lean more into horror territory than most action films.
 Plus, it's packed with talent, like Anya Taylor-Joy (The Witch), Maisie Williams (Game of Thrones), and Charlie Heaton (Stranger Things).
 Look for this one in theaters on April 13th, 2018.

-The Purge: The Island - The film will be a prequel that will focus on the events that lead up to the very first Purge event.
+The First Purge - The film will be a prequel that will focus on the events that lead up to the very first Purge event.
 To me, The Purge films are perfect summer popcorn movies and I liked them all with the exception of the first one.
 It will be interesting to see how director Gerard McMurray and writer James DeMonaco (who was the writer/director for the last three Purge movies) take this installment back to the very beginning where the Purge all started.
 It will be in theaters on July 4th, 2018.
+UPDATE: I think this was an okay entry of the Purge films, but I was expecting a little more.
+Overall it was kinda forgettable.

 The Predator - A group of men get stranded in a jungle with a beast of whom they do not speak.
 One by one, they go missing and skinned bodies are found in trees.
 Then, when the only survivor of a previous beast encounter appears, they realize they are in worse trouble than they thought...This may be a reboot, but with Shane Black and Fred Dekker writing the screenplay (fun fact: they wrote The Monster Squad together!) and Black directing, along with a stellar cast that includes Keegan-Michael Key, Thomas Jane, and Olivia Munn, I'm kinda excited about it.
 This one will release August 3rd, 2018.